emqx/HBridge/README.md

   + `modifyTopic`: Modify matched topic to a new one.
   + `modifyField`: Modify certain field of payload in a message to a new value (if the field exists).

+- Mountpoint: It means that you can set a mountpoint for each broker the bridge connects to.
+The mountpoint will be combined with the original topic when a message is forwarded.
+This is useful to prevent messages from looping between brokers.
+For example, mountpoint `mp/test/` can modify topic `home/room/temp` to `mp/test/home/room/temp`.

 ## Build and Test